Home > Departments > Craft & Technology

 |Design & Technology (D&T)||

-• Visual-spatial skills through sketching and prototyping
+• Acquire visual-spatial skills through sketching, experimenting and prototyping

 In Lower Secondary, students are taught digital software skills as well as conventional dry and wet media such as colour pencils and poster colours.
 Students also learn the works of various artists including their intent and adapt the artist’s style into their own artworks.